2005 Greenock Creek Seven Acre Barossa Valley Shiraz red wine bottle

 The Seven Acre Shiraz is Greenock Creek's most structured and age-worthy single-vineyard bottling — a wine built for the long haul.
 The 2005 is now 21 years old, well into its prime drinking window, and represents a once-in-a-generation opportunity to experience one of the Barossa's most iconic wines at its absolute peak.

 This is for the serious collector or the wine lover who wants to drink history.
 Greenock Creek is owned by Michael and Annabelle Waugh — one of South Australia's most iconic wineries, built on old-vine terroir and meticulous, uncompromising winemaking.
-The Seven Acre is their most cellar-worthy expression, and the 2005 is extraordinary.
+Robert Parker scored this wine 96–98 points in barrel and on release, and it has only gained complexity with age.

 Tasting Notes

 Tar, mineral and earth on the nose, with smoked meat and blueberry leaping from the glass.
 Full-bodied but more restrained than the Alices — more austere, with greater structure and apparent acidity that has integrated beautifully over two decades.
-Aged 28 months in seasoned American oak hogsheads, the oak is now fully absorbed, leaving a wine of remarkable complexity and length.
+96–98 Points — Wine Advocate.

 Style & Drinking Window

 Full-bodied with firm, structured tannins and a long, mineral finish.
 Now in its prime drinking window — drink now through 2030+.
-Decant for at least 2–3 hours before serving at 17–19°C. A natural match for slow-roasted lamb, wagyu beef, or aged hard cheeses.
+Decant for at least 2–3 hours.

 You may also like